Bobby Hutton: In popular culture

+In the 2009 Chain and the Gang song Deathbed Confession Ian Svenonius lists Hutton along with JFK, MLK, Malcolm X, George Jackson, Fred Hampton, and "all the rest" as having been assassinated by reactionary US government agencies.

 A photo of Hutton in front of the Oakland City Jail appeared on the cover of Primal Scream's 1997 single "Star."
 Country Joe and the Fish dedicated their 1968 LP Together to Hutton.
 Hutton's story is featured in the young adult novel One Crazy Summer by Rita Williams-Garcia.